 We should point out that the regularity of $F$ is, at least, $C^2$.
-In \eqref{tlofc2}, we will show that the function $l$, up to a sign, is independent of the choices of the normal coordinates, and hence it is a differential invariant of the surface $F(U)$.
+In \eqref{tlofc2}, we will show that the function $l$, up to a sign, is independent of the choice of normal coordinates, and hence it is a~dif\/ferential invariant of the surface $F(U)$.
 Actually $l$ is the \textit{$p$-mean curvature} for $H_n$, $n\geq 2$ (see~\cite{CHMY2}).
-In particular, $F(U)$ is a $p$-minimal surface when $l=0$.
-Such the parametrization $F:U\rightarrow H_1$ is called a \textit{normal $p$-minimal parameterized surface}.
-In this case, the integrability condition (\ref{intcons1}) becomes
+In particular, $F(U)$ is a $p$-minimal surface when $l=0$; such a parametrization $F\colon U\rightarrow H_1$ is called a~\textit{normal parametrization of $p$-minimal surface}.
+In this case, the integrability~condition \eqref{intcons1} becomes

 and the coef\/f\/icients of f\/irst kind completely dominate those of second kind.
 We conclude all above as the following result.